 Lortscher also suggests cutting back on sugars and simple carbohydrates, which can trigger acne flair-ups in some people.
 "Our guide to acne-causing foods talks about how making dietary adjustments may help you achieve clearer skin."

 When it comes to at-home treatments, the key is all in gentle exfoliation—look to skin-refining acids rather than grainy, aggravating scrubs—and giving your skin the clean, healthy environment it needs to heal.
 According to Lortscer, "There are some good over-the-counter ingredients that help fight acne, including benzoyl peroxide, BHA (salicylic acid), and AHA (glycolic acid, lactic acid, or similar)."

 Look for products like those by The Ordinary that contain these ingredients, but don't overdo it.
 Lortscher recommends you "start with one ingredient, and add another only after you know that your skin is tolerating the first without dryness or irritation."
 When it comes to skin-clearing exfoliation, few do it better than salicylic acid.
 Dab this on spots to give clogged pores a deep clean.

 Invest in a Breakout-Fighting Tool

-If topical skin care isn't enough and regular dermatology visits are out of the question, consider investing a bit more money in an at-home treatment.
-"Our High Frequency Tool which uses a small electrical current to kill acne-causing bacteria and inflammation instantly," says Benjamin.
+If topical skincare isn't enough and regular dermatology visits are out of the question, consider investing a bit more money in an at-home treatment.
+We recommend StackedSkincare's High Frequency Tool, which uses a small electrical current to zap acne-causing bacteria while also reducing inflammation.

 That being said, acneic skin can be super sensitive, which is why you should pay close attention to ingredients and make sure you're not overdoing it.
 Stripping the skin of oil can actually make matters worse, so you'll want to apply acne-fighting ingredients just a few days a week at first to ease into treatment.